-The news feed features prominent bylines and publication dates, making it easy to browse and verify stories.
+A redesigned news feed in macOS Monterey with more prominent bylines and publication dates makes it easier to browse and verify stories.
 Save stories right from the news feed to read later or share.
 News+ subscribers get a more robust search feature and the News+ Library, which organizes your content by magazines, downloaded, newspapers, and catalog-so it's easier to get to your favorites.

-Apple News and Apple News+ are not available in all countries or regions.
+Note: Apple News and Apple News+ are not available in all countries or regions.

 Customize your feed.
 Follow your favorite channels and topics to see them in the Today feed and sidebar.
-Enter a news outlet or topic in the search field, then click + to follow it.
-To make it more prominent in the sidebar, Control-click the channel and click Add to Favorites.
+Enter a news outlet or topic in the search field, then $\operatorname{click} + \operatorname{to}$ follow it.